Teachable-AI-Lab/teachable-ai-lab/_posts/2023-3-6-Lab-Manual.md

 Letters of recommendation are extremely important for getting new positions and grants.
 You can count on Chris to write you a letter if you have been in the lab at least one year (it's hard to really know someone if they have only been around for a few months).
 Exceptions can be made if students or post-docs are applying for fellowships shortly after starting in the lab.

-If you need a letter, notify Chris as soon as possible with the deadline (see [Deadlines](#Deadlines) for guidance), your CV, and any relevant instructions for the content of the letter.
+If you need a letter, notify Chris as soon as possible with the deadline (see Deadlines section for guidance), your CV, and any relevant instructions for the content of the letter.
 If the letter is for a grant, also include your specific aims.
 If the letter is for a faculty position, also include your research and teaching statements.
 In some cases (especially if short notice is given), you may also be asked to submit a draft of a letter, which will be modified based on Chris's experience with you, made more glamorous (people are much too humble about themselves!), and edited to add anything you left out that Chris thinks is important.
 This will ensure that the letter contains all the information you need, and that it is submitted on time.

 ### Code and Data Management

 #### Code Storage

-Code will be stored on Drexel's GitLab (https://gitlab.cci.drexel.edu/teachable-ai-lab)
+Code will be stored on the lab's GitLab (git lab is currently in transition from Drexel to GT)

 #### Storing Active Datasets

 Lab data can be stored in one of three places:

 - Lab server(s): software, behavioral data, and (separately from data and coded so that data are not identifiable) electronic consent forms, demographics forms, questionnaires
-- OneDrive folders (not the Teachable AI Lab folder) can be used to share small datasets and/or code with collaborators
+- OneDrive folders can be used to share small datasets and/or code with collaborators

 Although the servers are backed up, the backup is only on-site – so make extra backups!
 Each lab member should back up raw data and code needed to reproduce all analyses on an external hard drive or on a service like OneDrive.
 You should not store data locally on your computer (but having data in a Dropbox folder synced to your computer is ok).